-Use of secondary building materials simple and legally secure
+Use of secondary building materials simple

 From left to right: Daniel Rutte, Quality Supervision QUBA Qualitätssicherung Sekundärbaustoffe GmbH; Alfred Winkelmann, Managing Director Gütersloher Wertstoffzentrum GmbH (GWG); Dr. Klaus Mesters, Managing Director KM GmbH für Straßenbau- und Umwelttechnik; Thomas Fischer, Managing Director QUBA Qualitätssicherung Sekundärbaustoffe GmbH